(close)

 It was a busy time.
 New works were being created each week, often in response to what other artists had presented the week before.
 Themes and ideas were explored directly through the act of making and presenting music, films and performance, with discourses that reflected certain philosophical precedents at the time – Marxism, the French New Wave, semiotics, structuralism.
 Some artists referenced contemporary American thinkers or experimented with novel musical and sonic concepts and structures, uncovering new aesthetic outcomes.
 For example, there was the use of multiple cassette recorders by some artists to layer up sounds in a process that gradually transformed simple recorded utterances into dense, distorted and evocative soundscape (Graeme Davis, Plastic Platypus, Ernie Althoff), or the deployment of novel tunings and pitch sets (Warren Burt).
 Some performers applied film theory that, at the time, was being being taught at La Trobe University and at Melbourne State College (Phillip Brophy, Adrian Martin, Robert Goodge Goodge, David Chesworth, Rolando Caputo).
 Other performer were influenced directly by the artists who performing before them at CHCMC.

 This rare archive of a nascent experimental music scene was recorded binaurally on cassette by Ernie Althoff – himself a regular performer at CHCMC.
-It is not a complete record, rather, it reflects Ernie’s personal choices, after-all, no one asked him to make these recordings; he simply took it upon himself to attend performances and make them.
+It is not a complete record, rather, it reflects Ernie’s personal choices, after all, no one asked him to make these recordings; he simply took it upon himself to attend performances and make them.
 Ernie’s own creative work is therefore well represented in these tapes.

 Some artists who were prolific at this time are not well represented in the archive, as they mainly performed electronic music that was considered to be already documented on tape.
-Warren Burt, a hugely significant artist during this time has relatively few recordings.
+Warren Burt, a hugely significant artist during this time has relatively few recordings made at Clifton Hill.
 His prolific output was at the time mainly video and film-based.
 We have included a separate archive of some of Warren’s work from the 70s that also includes undated CHCMC performances that he recorded.
-This can be found under the Other link.
+This can be found under the ‘Other Recordings’ link.

 CHCMC Performers are encouraged to send in information and clarifications and to flesh out their own biogs.
 If any of you have recordings of CHCMC performances that we have missed then please us know.